Do you need rental car insurance while on vacation?

 We often receive calls from our clients regarding insurance for a rental car.
 Nobody wants to spend extra money on insurance.
 Yet, does a personal auto insurance policy really extend to cover a rental car?
+We aim to answer some of the most common questions when it comes to insurance and rental cars.

 You may have heard that your auto insurance policy or credit card will cover a rental car.
 That can be true.
 But it can also leave you with serious coverage gaps.
 That’s why we generally advise our clients to buy the rental car company’s coverage.